txiong002/Rust_Starship-Crawler/README.md

 # Future work

-* More enemy types
+- More enemy types
-* More bosses
+- More bosses
-* Player can carry multiple weapons and thus have multiple attack types
+- Player can carry multiple weapons and thus have multiple attack types
+- Player moves using arrow keys instead of inputing coordinates

 # References